SporosDAO/sweat-token/e2e-tests/README.md

 This repo is prepared for Gitpod deployment with Synpress pre-installed and ready to run.
 Read more [here](https://github.com/mikenikles/cypress-on-gitpod).

+## CI runs

+All tests in this repo run as CI checks on pull request and push.
+See [Github Action Workflow file](../.github/workflows/e2e-tests.yml)

 ## Environment variables

 Install globally [`dotenv-cli`](https://www.npmjs.com/package/dotenv-cli) for parsing `.env` files